Gulag: Economic role

 In addition to food shortages, the Gulag suffered from labor scarcity at the beginning of the war.
 The Great Terror of 1936–1938 had provided a large supply of free labor, but by the start of World War II the purges had slowed down.
 In order to complete all of their projects, camp administrators moved prisoners from project to project.
-To improve the situation, laws were implemented in mid-1940 that allowed giving short camp sentences (4 months or a year) to those convicted of petty theft, hooliganism, or labor-discipline infractions.
-By January 1941 the Gulag workforce had increased by approximately 300,000 prisoners.
-But in 1942 serious food shortages began, and camp populations dropped again.
+To improve the situation, laws were implemented in mid-1940 that allowed giving short camp sentences (4 months to one year) to those convicted of petty theft, hooliganism, or labor-discipline infractions.
+By January 1941, the Gulag workforce had increased by approximately 300,000 prisoners.
+But in 1942, serious food shortages began, and camp populations dropped again.
 The camps lost still more prisoners to the war effort as the Soviet Union went into a total war footing in June 1941.
 Many laborers received early releases so that they could be drafted and sent to the front.

-Even as the pool of workers shrank, demand for outputs continued to grow rapidly.
+Even as the pool of workers shrank, demand for output continued to grow rapidly.
 As a result, the Soviet government pushed the Gulag to "do more with less".
 With fewer able-bodied workers and few supplies from outside the camp system, camp administrators had to find a way to maintain production.
 The solution they found was to push the remaining prisoners still harder.
 The NKVD employed a system of setting unrealistically high production goals, straining resources in an attempt to encourage higher productivity.
-As the Axis armies pushed into Soviet territory from June 1941 on, labor resources became further strained, and many of the camps had to evacuate out of Western Russia.
+As the Axis armies pushed into Soviet territory from June 1941 on, labor resources became further strained, and many of the camps had to evacuate out of western Russia.

 From the beginning of the war to halfway through 1944, 40 camps were set up, and 69 were disbanded.
 During evacuations, machinery received priority, leaving prisoners to reach safety on foot.
-The speed of Operation Barbarossa's advance prevented the evacuation of all laborers in good time, and the NKVD massacred many to prevent them from falling into German hands.
+The speed of Operation Barbarossa's advance prevented the evacuation of all prisoners in good time, and the NKVD massacred many to prevent them from falling into German hands.
 While this practice denied the Germans a source of free labor, it also further restricted the Gulag's capacity to keep up with the Red Army's demands.
 When the tide of the war turned, however, and the Soviets started pushing the Axis invaders back, fresh batches of laborers replenished the camps.
 As the Red Army recaptured territories from the Germans, an influx of Soviet ex-POWs greatly increased the Gulag population.